August Pfluger: Military service

 Pfluger earned his commission to the United States Air Force in 2000.
 He served in active duty for 20 years, flying the Northrop T-38 Talon, F-15C Eagle and F-22A Raptor aircraft, He commanded 380th Expeditionary Operations Group in Al Dhafra Air Base He then deployed in Syria and Northern Iraq.
 During his service Pfluger earned several medal and awards including Meritorious Service Medal with three oak leaf clusters, Air Medal with one oak leaf cluster and Air Force Commendation Medal with one oak leaf cluster.
-He completed 2,000 hours including the over 300 combat hours and was progressively promoted to the rank of colonel.
+He completed 2,000 hours including over 300 combat hours and was progressively promoted to the rank of colonel.

-Pfluger later served on the United States National Security Council (NSC) during Donald Trump's first presidency.
+Pfluger later briefly served on the United States National Security Council (NSC) during Donald Trump's first presidency.
 He remained in the Air Force Reserve after leaving active duty.
 He also appeared briefly in the Fighter Pilot: Operation Red Flag IMAX film in 2004.